 Let us fix some notation.
 In this paper digraphs are allowed to be infinite, and to have multiple arcs and loops.
 A graph is a digraph without loops nor multiple arcs such that for each arc (u, v) there exists the arc (v, u).
-The arcs (u, v), (v, u) form the edge uv of the graph.
-Let u be a vertex of a digraph D. The strong (connected) component of u is the subdigraph of D induced by u and the set of vertices v such that there exist a directed path from u to v and a directed path from v to u.
+The pair of arcs (u, v), (v, u) are called an edge of the graph and it is denoted by uv.
+Let u be a vertex of a digraph D. The strong (connected) component, or component, of u is the subdigraph of D induced by u and the set of vertices v such that there exist a directed path from u to v.
 The underlying graph of a digraph D is the graph obtained by taking as edges the set of uv with (u, v) an arc of D and $u \neq v$.
-The (weakly connected) component of a vertex u in a digraph D is the subdigraph of D induced by u and all vertices of the strong component of u in the underlying graph of D. Note that, in a graph, components and strong components coincide.
-For undefined concepts about graph theory, we refer to [5, 16].
-The component of u in $G(\Phi)$ is denoted by $G(\Phi, u)$ and the strong component by $G(\Phi, u)$.
+The weakly (connected) component of u in a digraph D is the component of u in the underlying graph of D. Note that, in a graph, components and weakly components coincide.
+For undefined concepts about graph theory, we refer to [5, 13].
+The component of u in $G(\Phi)$ is denoted by $\vec{G}(\Phi, u)$ and the weakly component by $G(\Phi, u)$.